 Capital expenditure is incurred on the acquisition and enhancement of the Commissioner's assets which have a life of more than one year.
-The PCC approved a Capital Programme of £49.8m for 2017/18 in February 2017, including costs for the next phase of the Estates Change Programme (ECP).
+The PCC approved a Capital Programme of £43.1m for 2018/19 in February 2018, including costs for the next phase of the Estates Change Programme (ECP).

 The capital programme was updated and revised in the year to reflect commitments carried forward, slippage from 2017/18 and a rephasing of commitments generally.
-The programme was revised to £23.9m in the Budget 2018/19 report.
-Total expenditure in 2017/18 was £16.2m.
-Of this, £9.0m was spent on buildings, £3.3m on vehicles and £3.9m on technology and operational equipment.
+The programme was revised to £39.2m in the Budget 2019/20 report.
+Total expenditure in 2018/19 was £33.5m.
+Of this, £31.2m was spent on buildings and £2.3m on vehicles.
+The nature of expenditure on technology and operational equipment met the accounting definition of revenue expenditure.
 The actual expenditure was funded mainly from internal borrowing ahead of capital receipts expected in future years for sales of assets.
-The underspend of £7.7m, against the revised capital programme, was due to slippage on the ECP (£4.9m underspend), and various technology-related projects (£2.8m underspend).